Skip to Content

 This system was originally built to support case intake and tracking, but over time it became clear that some of the structure was working against us.

 The main issue was that Case Reason was carrying too much responsibility.
-It was being used to represent different kinds of things at once, which made it harder to keep data consistent and harder to report on cleanly.
+It was being used to represent different kinds of things at once, including registrations, data corrections, and duplicate record consolidation.
+This made it harder to keep data consistent and harder to report on cleanly.

-The problem was not volume or user error, it was that the structure itself was doing too many jobs at once.
+The problem was not volume or user error.
+It was that the structure itself was doing too many jobs at once.
+The same field was being used to decide routing, reporting, and meaning.
 Case Reason was acting as:

 • a classification system